JerichoJones/Powershell/README.md

 ## Scripts

 ### Create-Shortcut2WinUtil.ps1
-- **Description**: Creates a shortcut in the Start Menu to run Chris Titus WinUtil from GitHub with administrator privileges.
+- **Description**: This script generates a shortcut (.lnk) file in the user's Start Menu.
+The shortcut executes a PowerShell command that fetches and runs the Chris Titus WinUtil script from GitHub.
+The script supports selecting the 'stable' or 'dev' branch.
+The shortcut requires administrative privileges and uses an icon sourced from the Chris Titus WinUtil repository.
 - **Parameters**:
   - `Branch`: Specifies the branch to use for the Chris Titus WinUtil script (default: 'stable').
   - `WhatIf`: Simulates the creation of the shortcut without making changes.